 |Dragon Type||Max CP||Attack||Defense||Stamina|

 The Dragon type roster it’s already incredible, but with Gen IV it gets a lot better.
-Overall, Garchomp it’s a bulkier version of Dragonite and highly serviceable, but still not the greatest option in DPS.
-Dialga and Palkia are monsters, even with it being very likely that they get nerfed.
+Overall, Garchomp it’s a bulkier version of Dragonite and highly serviceable and the bulkier dragon of the rooster (aside from Giratina that isn’t useful at all), but still not the greatest option in DPS.
+Both Dialga and Palkia are better options within this gen, and Rayquaza is still the Dragon God.

 |Ground Type||Max CP||Attack||Defense||Stamina|